 Three Weeks of Mourning for the Holy Temples

-Tisha Be’Av is three weeks from the 17th of Tammuz, when the invaders breached the wall of Jerusalem.
-These three weeks are a period during which Jews mourn this loss.
+Tisha Be’Av is three weeks from the 17th of Tammuz, when the invading Romans breached the wall of Jerusalem.
+These three weeks are a period during which Jews mourn their loss of the Holy Temples.
 They also fervently pray for the Third Temple that will be established by the Messiah from the dynasty of King David, speedily in our days.

-The length of this recording by Rabbi Yosef Eisen, reading from his book Miraculous Journey, is 2:43.
+The length of this recording by Rabbi Yosef Eisen, about the history and Jewish observance of the Three Weeks, is 2:43.
+He is reading from his book Miraculous Journey.

 Share